Gail Goodman: Research

 Early in her research career, Goodman experienced rejection by the psychological and law society who insisted that children testify too rarely for her research to be of interest.
 However, she began to gain recognition by the law-psychology community, beginning with her article in Psychology Today titled Would you believe a Child Witness?
 This article addressed the issues of child eyewitnesses and their accuracy.
 The article eventually even gained recognition by the American Bar Association.

-Goodman's research was soon being recognized and commended by experts in the law-psychology community and journals became prepared to publish her articles concerning children eyewitnesses.
+Goodman's research was soon being recognized and commended by experts in the law-psychology community and journals became prepared to publish her articles concerning child eyewitnesses.
 Goodman's later articles clarified common concerns that juries found with child witnesses.
 It was not considered uncommon for jury members to doubt the accuracy of child witnesses because the jury often assumed children are susceptible to suggestibility, and it is difficult for them to distinguish reality from imagination.
 These articles showed that children are more capable than formerly believed to recall details of eyewitness events and their suggestibility rapidly lowers by the age of four.
 Children are also often as accurate as adults in their recall, although children recall less information than do adults, on average.

 Prior to Goodman's work in the area of child eyewitnesses, there was little to no modern scientific study in the area.
 Her findings sparked interest in many other researchers who have joined in the interest of children's involvement in legal processes.
 Specific topics of Goodman's research include the suggestibility of children regarding false memories, the effect of childhood witnesses on jury members, and children's recall of traumatic events.